Visual Impairment IconHigh Contrast

 Violet seeing Jemmy Pratt, the gardener’s freckled flaxen-headed boy, riding on a gate close by, asked him the name of the lady in black, whose figure was still visible.

-“Whaat?” said the urchin, with a vacant stare, pretending not to understand, but sharply enough for that; “whaat?”
+“Whaat?” said the urchin, with a vacant stare, pretending not to understand, but sharply enough for all that; “whaat?”

 “I asked you the name of the lady in black,” said Violet.